The May 8, 2026 FCC waiver was not a DJI comeback. It was a maintenance reprieve.

 FCC Public Notice DA 26-454 extended and expanded the waiver that allows software and firmware updates for certain already-authorized foreign-made drones through at least 2029-01-01.
 That is important because without it, some operators would have faced the worst possible combination: still owning legal aircraft, but losing the updates needed to patch vulnerabilities and preserve normal functionality.

 What the waiver did not do is just as important.
 It did not remove DJI from the Covered List.
 It did not normalize new imports.
-It did not make enterprise procurement officers forget the compliance problems already mapped in dji-ban-alternatives-enterprise-buyers.
+It did not make enterprise procurement officers forget the compliance problems already mapped in DJI Alternatives 2026: The Enterprise Buyer Reality.

 Quick Answer